adminero-it/eoswallet/README.md

 https://github.com/EOSIO/eos
 snapshot files from: https://github.com/eosphere/eos-snapshot-files/tree/master/final

+USAGE:

-run terminal
+1. run terminal

-download tar.gz archive: wget https://gitlab.com/emergepoland/eoswallet/-/archive/master/eoswallet-master.tar.gz

-unpack it: tar -zxf eoswallet-master.tar.gz,
+2. clone from gitlab: git clone https://gitlab.com/emergepoland/eoswallet.git

-navigate to eoswallet-master folder, type:
+3. navigate to eoswallet folder: cd eoswallet-master

-cd eoswallet-master (or other folder where you unpack archive)
+if you want graphical interface run
+4. ./START-PROGRAM

+or use your beautyfull terminal :)

  * type ./help for some help :)
  * use ./find-account if you want to check your record in snapshot file
  * use ./cleos script instead of ./bin/cleos which is configured for our secure fullnode server over https connection

-if you not familiar with CLI interface please feel free to ask us on our telegram channel https://t.me/eosemerge or by email: support@eosemerge.io
+if you have any problems please feel free to ask us on our telegram channel https://t.me/eosemerge or by email: support@eosemerge.io

 *******************************************************************************
- and now, we created WWW interface! just type:

-./START-PROGRAM

-from your terminal, and forget about black and white screen! more improvements comming soon, be ready! and of course vote for us :)
+    more improvements comming soon, be ready! and of course vote for us :)
 *******************************************************************************

 </pre>